When readers visit your website, they’re looking for six things, and they won’t stick around if they don’t find at least one thing they want.

 Invest in a good photo of yourself to include on your website.
 Make sure it’s a current photo so that if a reader meets you in person, they will recognize you from your photo.
 If you’re not sure how to get a good photo of yourself, listen to our episode about 7 Tips for Best Selling Author Portraits.

 When you give people a compelling reason to visit your website and make it easy for them to find everything they want, your readers will become fans.
-Then they’ll use links to your amazing website to spread the word about your books, and your website traffic and potentially your book sales with increase.
+Then they’ll use links to your amazing website to spread the word about your books, and your website traffic and potentially your book sales will increase.

 Learn how to build your own amazing author website even if you are not a techie person.
 You’ll learn to craft a website your readers will love.
 The best part?
 This course is 100% free.